Find a Part Now

 History

-The One-Fifty was mainly conceived as a fleet model and little effort was spent marketing it to the average car buyer of the day, although sales weren't limited to fleets.
+The One-Fifty was mainly conceived as a fleet model and little effort was spent marketing it to the average car buyer of the day, although sales were not limited to fleets.
 It was most popular with police, state governments, small businesses, economy-minded consumers and hot rodders.
 Chevrolet sold substantially fewer One-Fifties than Two-Tens or the Chevrolet Bel Air in every year of its life.

 True to Chevrolet's vision, the 150 was no-frills basic transportation.
 It had limited options, stark trim, solid colors, plain heavy-duty upholstery and rubberized flooring.
 Small things like ashtrays, cigarette lighters and even mirrors were extra cost options.
 Compared to the mid-level Two-Ten or premium Bel Air models, the One-Fifty was stark and bland.